wildcardgamez/BuddyCards/README.md

 ## Buddysteel
-Buddysteel is a material made from smelting Buddysteel blend, made by combining 2 Lapis Blocks, an Iron Block, and three cards.
-The smelting process must be done in a blast furnace and takes some time.
+Buddysteel is a material made from smelting Buddysteel blend, made by combining an Iron Block, Zylex, Gold, and three cards.
+The smelting process is reccomended to do in a blast furnace as it takes some time.
 Buddysteel can make pickaxes, axes, swords, shovels, hoes, and armor that will become more powerful as you collect more sets.
-If you have aquaculture installed, you can also make a fishing rod and fillet knife out of buddysteel.
-With three buddysteel nuggets, you can make a key that lets you lock your buddycard displays and stands.
+If you have aquaculture installed, you can also make a fishing rod, hook, and fillet knife out of buddysteel.
+If you have Farmer's Delight installed, you can also make a Buddysteel knife.
+With three buddysteel nuggets, you can make a key that lets  you lock your buddycard displays, binders, vaults, and stands.

+## Buddysteel Vaults
+Made with a binder, 4 buddysteel ingots, and 4 buddysteel nuggets, the vault is the best storage option for cards, fitting 108 cards and 12 items inside them.
+They are also lockable with keys, and are blast-proof.

+## Enderlings, Zylex, and Zylex gear
+Enderlings rarely spawn alongside endermen, and are much more friendly.
+They offer various trades with you for buddycards, using their currency, Zylex, a mysterious material only Endermen know how to find and work with.
+If you max out an enderlings trades, you can make a zylex token with 11 zylex and 3 end set cards, and reset their trades using it.
+Every third time you do this will unlock a specialty trade for Zylex gear.
+The Zylex boots: their fashonable boots that work similar to buddysteel.
+The Zylex bands: bands that let your fists break stuff faster, and will let you break vaults without dropping items by holding one in each hand.
+Lastly, the Zylex medal:
+A medal that can let you refresh their trades like tokens as many times as you want, as well as give grading luck when enchanted with Buddy Boost.

 ## Config
 The config file of the mod lets you change all sorts of thing.
 Each value goes